SETS-VN/MVP/Source Code/SETS_PLATFORM/README.md

 # Rules
 1. To protect "master" branch, which is where our main product lies.
 Please commits your code only to "develop" branch.
 Project Manager will be the one who merges "develop" branch to "master" branch.
+2. Remember to comment code clearly so that eventhough who don't learn NextJS can understand the structure of code.

+# Sprint 1: Finish Introduction Group
+I hope we can finish this in 1 week or less.
+Please proceed to read "FronEndDescription\Introduction Group" for further details.